jp-agustin/rese2nse-webapp/README.md

 Before using the web application, make sure to have Node.js installed on your devices.
 Instructions for installing node.js can be found on its website: [Node.js](https://nodejs.org/en/download/package-manager/)

-After installing Node.js, proceed to the installation of the needed Node.js web application framework (Express and bodyParser)
+When you already have Node.js on your device, proceed to the installation of the required Node.js web application frameworks:

 ```
         npm install express
         npm install body-parser
 ```

+` NOTE: For proper viewing, update your preferred web browsers to at least the following versions: Google Chrome v.57 or Mozilla Firefox v.52 `

 ### Installation